Click PLC Unlocks Solo Controller: Modbus ASCII Revealed!

 A PID (Proportional, Integral, and Derivative) control is possible with the Click PLC.
 The Click Programming Software version 2.50 now includes PID.
 This features 8 full-featured control loops with an easy graphical user interface (GUI).
 PID will run on all of the Ethernet-enabled Click PLCs.
 We will be using this PID along with a Factory … Read more

-Click PLC PID using Factory IO (3D)
+Click PLC PID Function with Factory IO 3D Simulation Now!

 A PID (Proportional, Integral, and Derivative) control is possible with the Click PLC.
 A sample program was written for this PLC by Bernie Carlton in the following thread from the Automation Direct Forum.
 This was based on the math/process presented by Tim Wescott on is paper titled PID without a Ph.D.
 We will be using … Read more